MartinFStrand/TNKSiRes/README.md

 # TNKSiRes
-Depository for scrips used in a TNKSi tumor cell responsiveness study
+Depository for R-scrips and files used in a TNKSi tumor cell responsiveness study